rails/rails/guides/source/active_record_validations.md

 NOTE: Not all of these options are supported by every validator, please refer to the API documentation for [`ActiveModel::Validations`][].

-By using any of the validation methods we just mentioned, there also is a list of common options shared along with validators.
-We will cover these now!
+There is a list of common options shared along with the validators of the validation methods mentioned above.
+These options are:

 * [`:allow_nil`](#allow-nil): Skip validation if the attribute is `nil`.
 * [`:allow_blank`](#allow-blank): Skip validation if the attribute is blank.